casangi/casadocs/docs/tasks/task_flagmanager.rst

 .. _Examples:

 Examples
-   task examples

-   .. rubric:: Examples of using **flagmanager** to manipulate the
-      flag versions of a MeasurementSet
+   Examples of using **flagmanager** to manipulate the flag versions of a MeasurementSet

    First save the flags from a MS using **flagdata**

    ::

-      flagdata('my.ms', mode='manual', autocorr=True,
+      flagdata('my.ms', mode='manual', autocorr=True, flagbackup=True)
-      flagbackup=True)

    List the existing flag versions of the above MS